-Teachers set the tone for good learning behaviour by always maintaining positive attitudes and promoting high expectations for all school activities.

-- 1. Teachers should ensure that learning intentions are clear, and lessons are well organised, interesting and appropriate.
+- 5. Teachers set the tone for good learning behaviour by always maintaining positive attitudes and promoting high expectations for all school activities. - 1.
+Teachers should ensure that learning intentions are clear, and lessons are well organised, interesting and appropriate.
 Work should be sensitively differentiated to the learning needs of the individual. - 2.
-In the classroom, teachers should set clear expectations, be fair and engage pupils while applying a positive approach towards discipline. - 3.
-The School Rules (see Appendix 1) outlining classroom behaviour expectations are found in pupils' planners and are revisited at the beginning of each new academic year. - 4.
+In the classroom, teachers should set clear expectations, be fair and engage pupils while applying a positive approach towards discipline. - The School Rules (see Appendix 1) outlining classroom behaviour expectations are displayed in classrooms and are revisited at the beginning of each new academic year. - 4.
 Teachers should show appropriate appreciation for effort and achievement by pupils, using encouraging words and providing suitable rewards.
-These may include merits, an email home to parents, end-of-term certificates, year-group tokens of achievement and suitably inscribed postcards sent home for the number of merits that has been won.
+These may include merits, an email home to parents, end-of-term certificates and suitably inscribed postcards sent home.
 The ArtsEd Rewards Table can be found below and is to be put up in classrooms in a location that can be easily accessed by all teachers and pupils. - 5.
 Teachers and support staff must encourage good behaviour by all pupils when at school and off site (on school excursions or residential trips, for example).
 Staff are expected to intervene when these expectations are not met by pupils. - 6.
-Teachers and support staff are expected to demonstrate to pupils courteous, considerate, polite and pleasant behaviour at all times staff must never use any abusive or humiliating remarks and are expected to be good role models (see the Staff Code of Conduct).
+Teachers and support staff are expected to demonstrate to pupils courteous, considerate, polite and pleasant behaviour at all times staff must never use any

+- abusive or humiliating remarks and are expected to be good role models (see the Staff Code of Conduct).
 The use of corporal punishment is strictly prohibited. - 7.
 Teachers should always aim to manage behaviour positively, especially when dealing with challenging behaviour.
-They should encourage the pupil to maintain dignity and be able to make a fresh start. - 8.
-Staff should use physical restraint only in lawful circumstances; for example, to prevent pupils from hurting themselves or others (see 'Use of reasonable force' in this document). - 9.
-Teachers should ensure that they update their understanding and skills in managing behaviour effectively by taking advantage of relevant professional development opportunities.
+They should encourage the pupil to maintain dignity and be able to make a fresh start.
+Professional judgement should be used when considering pupils with Special Educational Needs. - 8.
+Staff should use physical restraint only in lawful circumstances; for example, to prevent pupils from hurting themselves or others (see 'Use of reasonable force' in this document). - Teachers should ensure that they update their understanding and skills in managing behaviour effectively by taking advantage of relevant professional development opportunities.

-Behaviour expected from pupils
+D. Behaviour expected from pupils